 So, if you are someone who writes computer code for a living, you might go to an art exhibition one week or browse your independent bookstore for a new novel the next.
 If you are a writer, you might go for a walk in an arboretum on Monday mornings or take a cooking class on a Friday each month.
-It may be that in contemplation of a painting of a seashell, you are inspired to solve an immediate problem, but the purpose of the artist date is less directive.
-Instead, the idea is to enrich you, to fill you with wide-ranging, stimulating and nourishing material for a creative living.
+It may be that in contemplation of a painting of a seashell, you are inspired to solve an immediate problem, but the purpose of the artist’s date is less directive.
+Instead, the idea is to enrich you, to fill you with wide-ranging, stimulating and nourishing material to promote creative living.

 2. Read about creative lives.

 Start building a library of others who have lived inspirationally full and productive lives, whatever their background.
-Biographies and how-to guides from other fields can be wonderful sources of inspiration that also open you up to the way a day and a life might be structured: What might you gain from working as Stephen King suggests in On Writing, or reading about and emulating the morning routine of a favorite athlete?
+Biographies and how-to guides from other fields can be wonderful sources of inspiration that also open you up to the way a day—and a life—might be structured: What might you gain from working as Stephen King suggests in On Writing, or reading about and emulating the morning routine of a favorite athlete?

 3. Get in touch with your “beginner’s mind.”

 It can be refreshing to one’s self as a knowledge-seeking being to be very bad at something, to get viscerally in touch with what it means to learn as a process, full of curiosity and uncertainty.
-In disciplines with which we are familiar, we tend to comet to problems and projects with a sense of our approach already established.
+In disciplines with which we are familiar, we tend to come to problems and projects with a sense of our approach already established.
 But how do you approach fly fishing?
 Crochet?
 Trapeze flying?
 Extremely novel experiences require close attention and intensely focused thought of a kind we may have lost in relation to our most frequent and yet most important work.